clirdlf/ndsa.org/meetings.md

 Attendees arriving early for the DLF Forum (November 7-9) will want to plan ahead for early/absentee voting in the 2016 US Presidential Election.
 Full, state-by-state nonpartisan ballot information and important voter deadlines are available here: [https://diglib.org/absentee/](https://diglib.org/absentee/).

+### Travel and registration

+Registration includes a continental breakfast, hot lunch, coffee breaks, and the NDSA reception.

+Regular: $200
+Student rate: $150

+Conference registration will open in late Spring, but [https://www.diglib.org/forums/2016forum/hotel-travel/](room bookings are available) at Milwaukee's Pfister Hotel now.
+(We encourage early room reservations!)
+Information on registration for the DLF Forum and Liberal Arts Colleges Pre-Conference is [https://www.diglib.org/forums/2016forum/registration/](also available).

 ### 2016 Program Committee
 - **Helen Tibbo**, UNC-Chapel Hill (chair)
 - **Nicky Agate**, Modern Language Association